micooz/MinecraftGem/README.md

 Some other commands are not listed above, I will put them in the specific document.

+## Build

+You should build before test:

+    $ npm babel

 ## Test

-I use `mocha` to do tests, simply run:
+I use `mocha` to do tests, start a new terminal and simply run:

     $ npm test